SAP/project-portal-for-innersource/docs/LISTING.md

 # Listing your Project in the Project Portal for InnerSource

-Adding your project to this portal is as easy as adding a topic to your repo.
+Adding your project to this portal is as easy as adding the `inner-source` topic to your repo.
 To customize the information about your project that is displayed in the portal, you can optionally add a `innersource.json` file.

 ## Step 1: Setting the topic `inner-source`